Complete guide to running macOS Big Sur with Xcode on Windows with VMware

 Now you have macOS running with an iPhone connected.
 Your hardware is now ready to work in conjunction with Xcode to deploy an application to your iPhone.

-You can apply updates to macOS.
+You can normally apply minor updates to macOS.
 Make sure not to update to a version not supported by other components you may be using this solution for.
-I will keep the notes below with versions of macOS, VMware, and Unlocker that I have tested.

-You can install VMware updates, but you will likely have to run the Patch/Unlocker script again after the update.
-Do not update to a new major version such as going from 15 to 16.
+You can install VMware updates, but you will have to run the Patch/Unlocker script again after the update.
+Do not update to a new major version such as going from 16 to 17 without confirming it is supported